Umeå

-Situated on the Ume River, Umeå is the largest locality in Norrland and the thirteenth largest in Sweden, with a wider municipal population of 130,224 inhabitants in 2020.
+Situated on the Ume River, Umeå is the largest locality in Norrland and the thirteenth largest in Sweden, with a wider municipal population of 132,235 inhabitants in the beginning of 2023.
 When Umeå University was established in 1965, growth accelerated, and the amount of housing has doubled in 30 years from 1980 to 2010.
-As of 2018, Umeå was gaining around 1000 inhabitants per year and the municipality plans for having 200 000 inhabitants by 2050.
+As of 2018, Umeå was gaining around 1,000 inhabitants per year and the municipality plans for having 200,000 inhabitants by 2050.
 The projection of municipality size in 2050 has, however, been questioned as an overestimation in an independent study.

 Umeå is a university town and centre of education, technical and medical research in northern Sweden.
-The two universities located in the city, Umeå University and one of the 3 main branches of SLU, host around 40,000 enrolled students, which corresponds to around 30% of the total population.
-CRISPR gene editing was developed by researchers at Umeå University, being awarded the 2020 Nobel Prize in Chemistry.
+The two universities located in the city, Umeå University and one of the three main branches of SLU, host around 40,000 enrolled students, which corresponds to around 30% of the total population.
+CRISPR gene editing was developed by researchers, headed by Emmanuelle Charpentier at Umeå University, being awarded the 2020 Nobel Prize in Chemistry.
 Umeå was the European Capital of Culture during 2014, along with Riga in Latvia.
+Umeå is certified by the EarthCheck Sustainable Destinations program.

 Consulates from ten countries can be found in Umeå (2021): Denmark (from 1848), Finland (from 1921), France (from 1989), Iceland (from 2002), Italy (from 2012), Latvia (1939–1940; again from 2014), Lithuania (from 2012), Norway (from 1963), and the Republic of Seychelles (from 2001).

 Umeå has been the home of Rally Sweden since 2022.

 History

+People have lived in the Umeå river valley for at least three thousand years.
+The oldest rock carvings near Umeå, ten kilometers west of the city at Norrforsen, are from about 3,000 BCE.
+In some places, there are remains of settlements and cultivation from the Bronze Age to the 11th century.
+During that period, the climate was mild, allowing for the cultivation of barley and wheat, while moose and beaver were hunted further inland.